 There are literally tons of fungi in Baldwin Park.
 You just can't see them because they are underground and are in the form of very thin strands intertwined with the tiny root hairs of the tree.
 The term "mycorrhiza," from the Greek words for fungus and root, is the term used for these fungi in this relationship.

 In 1988 E. I. Newman published a paper looking at the fungal filamentous connections not just on the roots of a single plant, but also between plants.
 In 1997 Suzanne Simard published a paper in the science journal Nature in which she explored this underground soil ecology.
 She showed that fungi and trees have a symbiotic relationship, in which the fungi help the roots absorb nutrients.
 That had been known.
 The fungi also allow communication between different trees, in return for a share of the food produced by the leaves of the trees.
 In Simard's words, the fungi and trees had "forged their duality into a oneness, thereby making a forest."
-The trees in a plant community, like the one in Baldwin Park, are not in strict competition with each other but share a socialist bent, nurturing and protecting each other at some expense to themselves, via the underground fungal connections.
+The trees in a plant community like Baldwin Park, in Simard's metaphor, are not in strict competition with each other but share a socialist bent, nurturing and protecting each other at some expense to themselves, via the underground fungal connections.

 Fine fungal filaments grow intermixed with the roots of a tree and also connect the trees underground, allowing transfer of carbon-containing nutrients and information: the "wood wide web."